-Before creating a rule for a realm that is accessed through Integrated Windows Authentication, you need to join the domain.
-You also need to know:
+Before creating a realm rule for Integrated Windows Authentication, you need to know:

-- The name of the domain that the rule applies to - The set of source IP addresses from the clients that will be authenticated.
-These can be a mix of individual IP addresses and/or IP address ranges. - Or, the unique port number on which traffic is inbound (explicit proxy only) - Or, a combination of both of the above (explicit proxy only)
+- The name of the domain that the rule applies to. - The set of client IP addresses that the rule applies to.
+These can be a mix of individual IP addresses and/or IP address ranges. - And/or the unique port number on which traffic is inbound to the proxy (explicit proxy only) - And/or the Request header User-Agent values that the rule applies to. - Or, a combination of the above (port number is explicit proxy only)